Are Any Countries Offering Asylum To Us Citizens

 The Case of U.S. Citizens Seeking Asylum

 While it may seem unusual, U.S. citizens can potentially claim asylum in other countries if they meet the criteria.
-The possibility arises when they face persecution or have a well-founded fear of persecution in the United States based on one of the protected grounds.
+The possibility arises when they face persecution or have a well-founded fear of persecution in the United States based on one of the protected grounds And that's really what it comes down to..

 Factors Influencing Asylum Decisions